DevelopersPL/DevAAC/README.md

-DUAAC
+DevAAC
 =====

-DU AAC for TFS 1.0
+DevAAC for TFS 1.0 by developers.pl

 This software is designed to:
 * be easy to understand and modify